Generic selectors

 After blanching

-• In a large pot or Dutch oven, add the Ingredients for duck necks broth, and water to cover by an inch.
+In a large pot or Dutch oven, combine all broth ingredients and add enough water to cover everything by about 1 inch.

 Simmering duck necks

-• Reduce the heat to a simmer and let it cook for about 1 hour.
-If you prefer a more tender texture, you can extend the simmering time a bit longer.
+Reduce the heat to a gentle simmer and cook for about 1 hour.

 After braising